- Drops and Refunds

 Paying Your Enrollment Fees

 You are not officially enrolled until fees are paid in full.
 Partial payments and deposits are not accepted, unless otherwise indicated in the course or program description.
-All fees in the print catalog are accurate as of print publication time.
 All fees are subject to change without notice.
 For the most current information, call (510) 642-4111 or search the Course Catalog.
 Please review When to Enroll for more information regarding enrollment, payment and classroom visitor policies and deadlines.

 A hold may be placed on your student records and transcript requests until all outstanding debts to the University are paid in full.

 Methods of Payment

 - Check: (with imprinted address and telephone number) made payable to UC Regents.
 A $25 charge is assessed for returned checks.